autoplot/documentation/javadoc/org/das2/util/filesystem/FSTreeModel.md

+# org.das2.util.filesystem.FSTreeModel

-# org.das2.util.filesystem.FSTreeModelpresent a FileSystem as a TreeModel to display in JTrees.
+present a FileSystem as a TreeModel to display in JTrees.

-FSTreeModel( org.das2.util.filesystem.FileSystem fs )
+# FSTreeModel( org.das2.util.filesystem.FileSystem fs )

 ***